-Large animal veterinarians are licensed animal health professionals that are trained to diagnose and treat illnesses that affect livestock species.
-Large animal practitioners commonly treat cattle, horses, sheep, goats, and pigs.
-They tend to make farm calls to visit their patients, often using a customized truck outfitted with the necessary medical equipment.
+Large animal veterinarians are practitioners that manage the health of livestock such as cattle, horses, sheep, goats, and pigs.
+These are licensed animal health professionals trained to diagnose and treat illnesses that affect livestock species.
+They usually make farm calls to visit their patients, often using a customized truck outfitted with the necessary medical equipment.

 Large animal veterinarians frequently work long hours and spend a great deal of time on the road as they travel from farm to farm.
 They also must be on call for potential emergencies on weekends and holidays.
 The work itself can be particularly demanding for large animal vets, as they must be capable of restraining and treating animals of substantial size.